ArthurYdalgo/laravext/examples/laravel-11-react/README.md

 # Laravext Example - Laravel 11 with React

-⚠️This example is still under development, so some pages are fully finished⚠️
+⚠️This example is still under development, so some pages are not fully finished⚠️

 ## Introduction